 - Tulfeinalm (late May until late October; December until Easter)

-In Igls take the Patscherkofelbahn up to 1964 metres above sea level.
-Follow the signs for "Zirbenweg" (trail 350) leading up above the stone mountain refuge along a wide path heading east to the somewhat hidden Boscheben Hütte hut at 2035m.
-Most of the trail is flat and stays at around 2000 metres above sea level.
-At the end of the hike the route leads downhill to the Tulfeinalm, then up to the Halsmarterlift.
-The final downhill section is with the Glungezerbahn I+II back down to Tulfes, where hikers can take a bus to Igls.
+In Igls, take the Patscherkofelbahn cable car up to 1,964 metres above sea level.
+Follow the signs for "Zirbenweg" (trail 350) leading up above the mountain refuge along a wide path heading east to the somewhat hidden Boscheben Hütte hut at 2,035 metres.
+Most of the trail is flat and stays at around 2,000 metres above sea level.
+At the end of the hike, the route leads downhill to the Tulfeinalm hut, then up to the Halsmarterlift.
+The final downhill section is completed with the Glungezerbahn I+II cable car back down to Tulfes, where hikers can then take a bus back to Igls.

 Tip!
 The Zirbenweg Trail can also be walked in the other direction.
 Take the Glungezerbahn cable car from Tulfes up onto the mountain and the Patscherkofelbahn cable car back down to Igls, where there is a bus taking hikers back to the starting point in Tulfes.